keithbabinec/Archivial/Doc/Commands/Remove-ArchivialNetworkSource.md

 ### ByName
 ```
-Remove-OzetteNetworkSource -SourceID <Int32> [<CommonParameters>]
+Remove-ArchivialNetworkSource -SourceID <Int32> [<CommonParameters>]
 ```

 ### ByObject
 ```
-Remove-OzetteNetworkSource -NetworkSource <NetworkSourceLocation> [<CommonParameters>]
+Remove-ArchivialNetworkSource -NetworkSource <NetworkSourceLocation> [<CommonParameters>]
 ```

 ## DESCRIPTION
-A Network Source is a folder on your network (referenced by UNC Path) that Ozette backs up and automatically monitors for new and updated files.
+A Network Source is a folder on your network (referenced by UNC Path) that Archivial backs up and automatically monitors for new and updated files.

 Removing a Network Source means that new or updated files from that location will not be backed up anymore, but existing files already backed up to cloud storage will remain.

-To view existing Network Sources, run Get-OzetteNetworkSource.
+To view existing Network Sources, run Get-ArchivialNetworkSource.
-This command supports piping from Get-OzetteNetworkSource or manual invoke from the specified source ID.
+This command supports piping from Get-ArchivialNetworkSource or manual invoke from the specified source ID.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-C:\> Remove-OzetteNetworkSource -ID 3
+C:\> Remove-ArchivialNetworkSource -ID 3
 ```

 Removes the Network Source with the specified ID.

 ### EXAMPLE 2
 ```
-C:\> Get-OzetteNetworkSource | Where Path -like "*\\drobo-nas\documents*" | Remove-OzetteNetworkSource
+C:\> Get-ArchivialNetworkSource | Where Path -like "*\\drobo-nas\documents*" | Remove-ArchivialNetworkSource
 ```

 Removes any configured Network Source that matches a path containing the specified filter (using the pipeline scenario).